rn5f107s2/Molybdenum/README.md

 this prints the current evaluation from the perspective of the side to move.

 ## Evaluation
-The currently used evaluation function is Piece-Square-Tables (PSQTs) with Tempo.
+The currently used evaluation function is a Neural Network of the Architecture 768->(32x2)->1 trained using exclusively own Selfplay Data.
-The eval function was tuned with the [lichess-big3-resolved Dataset](https://cdn.discordapp.com/attachments/936829036104142848/1014793028042510346/lichess-big3-resolved.7z) using a slightly modified version of this [Texel-Tuner implementation](https://github.com/GediminasMasaitis/texel-tuner).
+All nets were trained using the [bullet Trainer](https://github.com/jw1912/bullet), however due to the Board representation some features are flipped horizontally when training the nets, therefore when using on of those nets in another engine they probably need to be flipped again.

 ## Credits